Welcome on my webpage!

 I am a third year astrophysics graduate student at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, MA.
 My research interests include astro-statistics, binary stellar evolution, compact objects (neutron stars and black holes), gravitational waves, and compact object merger rates.
 I particularly also enjoy integrating statistical techniques to help tackling open questions in today’s Big Data Astronomy.

 I completed a double Bachelor degree in ‘Mathematics’ and ‘Physics & Astronomy’ at the University of Amsterdam (UvA) in 2017.
 After that I obtained my MSc. degree in one year from the University of Amsterdam.
 I further studied in Sweden (Lund), and pursued research projects as part of international summer programs in the US (Washington DC), Denmark (Copenhagen) and The Netherlands.
 After doing short research fellowships in Amsterdam (UvA), Edinburgh, Birmingham (U. of Birmingham) and Melbourne (Monash), I am now pursuing my PhD at Harvard University.

 In my current research I work on the mergers between black holes and neutron stars (BH-NS), NS-NS and BH-BHs and binary evolution population synthesis simulations.
-I work at Harvard in the Cosmic Transient group of Edo Berger and am in addition also an active member of the COMPAS group.
+My main research focuses around compact object merger rates, binary population synthesis simulations and data challenges in gravitational-wave astronomy.
+I work at Harvard in the Cosmic Transient group of Prof Edo Berger and am in addition also an active member of the COMPAS stellar evolution group and work closely with Ilya Mandel (PI of COMPAS) at Monash University, Melbourne, Australia.
+More recently, I visited the Bicocca U. Astronomy department in Milan, Italy, in 2022 to work closely with Davide Gerosa.